Postdocs and Honorary Members of the MCR

 Postdoctoral Research Associateship

-The College intends to select up to ten individuals for admission to its MCR as Postdoctoral Research Associates in October 2017.
+The College intends to select up to ten individuals for admission to its MCR as Postdoctoral Research Associates in October 2018.
 Candidates must, at the time of appointment, be of postdoctoral standing, and in the employ of the University.
 They may be graduates of any university.
 There are no conditions of age or subject attached to these positions, but candidates should normally be early in their research careers.
-Candidates will be selected by reference to their potential for contributing to the intellectual, educational and social life of the College.
+Candidates will be selected after an interview based on their potential for contributing to the intellectual, educational and social life of the College.

-A Postdoctoral Research Associateship will normally be tenable for two years, renewable once, coterminous with a postdoctoral engagement by the University or affiliated institution.
+A Postdoctoral Research Associateship will normally be tenable for two years, renewable once, co-terminous with a postdoctoral engagement by the University or affiliated institution.
 Please note that this is not a Fellowship.
-In exchange for a fee of £100/term plus an initial refundable deposit of £100 (or £150 if living in College accommodation), PDRAs enjoy the privileges and facilities of the College granted to graduate students, with certain limited exceptions.
+In exchange for a fee of £200 per academic year plus an initial refundable deposit of £100, PDRAs enjoy the privileges and facilities of the College granted to graduate students, with certain limited exceptions.

 Benefits include the use of College facilities, including the Hall (for meals), the library, sports facilities, MCR common room, teaching rooms, and societies such as choir, music and the Boat Club.
 The College also provides a pigeonhole for mail and a college account.
-PDRA partners also have certain benefits, such as access to sporting facilities, but not dining rights.
-If there is a teaching need, PDRAs are also offered the possibility of offering supervisions to undergraduates.
+PDRA partners also have certain benefits, such as access to sporting facilities.

-Application must be received by the 4 September 2017.
-Interviews are expected to be held in mid-September.
+Application must be received by the 3 September 2018.
+Interviews are expected to be held in middle September.

 Honorary Members of the MCR